 If you can’t explain what sets you apart, what you do that others don’t, and why you are better than all the rest, be prepared to join other companies and products that fade into the wallpaper of business ho-hum mediocrity.

-In the marketing world of the Kinetic Agency, we’re talking about unique value propositions (UVPs).
+In the marketing world of the Kinetic Marketing & Creative, we’re talking about unique value propositions (UVPs).
 Others may call them unique selling propositions (USP).
 Whatever the acronym, they tell potential customers why they should spend their money or time with you rather than another.
 The benefits you provide are obvious and desirable.